 |Advanced Sciences: cellular or molecular biology, microbiology, biochemistry, or genetics||6||9|

-Upon receipt of the PharmCAS Application, NSU College of Pharmacy will forward a secondary application.
+Upon receipt of the PharmCAS Application, NSU College of Pharmacy will forward a secondary application to the applicant by email.
+It is highly suggested that the applicant check their junk mail and spam mail.

 All applicants must have completed English Composition I and II, with a grade of "C" or better.
 This is the only circumstance that will waitve the TOEFL requirement for ESL students.